ATB-UQ/HPC_scripts/README.md

 # HPC_scripts
-Templates for Running Simulations on HPC Systems
+Templates for running simulations on HPC systems